 Best luxury hotel in the Gaslamp Quarter: The Andaz Hotel – also known for its amazing rooftop pool and bar.

 Best for using hotel points in San Diego: The US Grant (a Marriott property).
-I love the charm of the US Grant!
+The vibe at the US Grant is old school glamour, and I love the charm of the US Grant!

 The Best Area of San Diego to Stay with Kids

 If you’re traveling to San Diego with kids, I recommend staying on Coronado Island.
 Coronado is incredibly charming, easy to walk around, and kids will love the wide beaches with gentle waves.